Australian Stock Horse Article and Photos Copyrighted - see credits below

 It should be no surprise that this breed had a well proportioned neck and sloping shoulder.
 An ideal representative has an alert, intelligent head and broad forehead, with a large nostril and eye.
 A good length neck sets into sloped shoulders.
 The withers is slightly higher than the croup.
 Deep chest, good spring of ribs and strong back , with good legs and musculature, wide and deep in the thigh.
 The whole of the Australian Stock Horse should be in balance according to its size.
 The average height is 14 to 16 hands.

 It is recorded that an Australian mounted corps traveled almost 200 miles in 4 days with temperatures of 100.
 Still today, with the great heat of the sun, station hands and the Stock Horse, cover long very distances, and work while they go.

 The 2nd and 3rd photos in the row above showing the excellence of the Australian Stock Horse competing in a time trial and Campdrafting are Tracey Bavington.
 A time trial is a stock horse event where the horse has a set course to complete -- open a gate, jump, go around barrels, do tight turns, jump logs and then trot to the finish line -- all to show their working ability.
 The fastest horse wins.

 All photos on this page are of the stallion Binnia Gunslinger and have been graciously provided, copyright, by Jaybee Australian Stock Horse Stud;owned by Jamie and Tanya Shaw of New South Wales.

 Article copyright HorseShowCentral.com.
 Reproduction of any portion of this copyrighted website without written permission of the publisher is prohibited and subject to legal action.

-Other pages that offer information about the Stock Horse: horses, breeding, industry supplies, etc.:
+Other pages that offer information about the Stock Horse: horses, breeding, industry supplies, shows, event calendar, etc.: